-Beth Rex is in her seventh year in 2016 as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.
+Beth Rex is in her eighth year in 2017 as director of football administration at Notre Dame after serving as the football program associate from 2008-09 at the University of Cincinnati.

 Rex served as the assistant to current Irish head football coach Brian Kelly at Cincinnati and that continues to be part of her duties at Notre Dame, where she serves as the primary contact person in all matters for Kelly.
 Rex coordinates Kelly’s schedule, is responsible for all football staff and office operations and assists in event planning.